BEWARE OF SCAMS

 If somebody is attempting to convince you to do something right now, before missing out, and before seeking help, DON’T DO IT!`Anything legitimate can certainly wait for you to verify that it’s real.
 Please bookmark this page of my site so you have reference material you can check quickly and easily.

-Check out this excellent list of scams that target writers.
-You’ll have to put the URL together properly.
+Check out this excellent list of scams that target writers. https://makealivingwriting.com/ripoff-alert-freelance-writers-scams

 On this page I have also included numerous links to other sites with good examples of scams.
 At the end of this page, you can download a 40 page FREE government report containing a lot more scams to avoid.

 This is a very common scam.
 You receive a request to add a friend and it appears to be somebody you know.
 Often you remember you had added them before but they may use an excuse for requesting it again.
-This is known as Facebook Cloning and you can read all about it HERE.
+This is known as Facebook Cloning.
+You can read more about it here

-Most people are aware of various call centres in India and other countries where people are hired to ring and try to scam people out of their hard-earned money.
+Most people are aware of various overseas call centres in places such as: India and The Philippines and other countries where people are hired to ring and try to scam people out of their hard-earned money.
 Here’s one massive scandal.

-England’s BBC TV did a story on more Indian call centre scams.
+England’s BBC TV did a story on more overseas call centre scams.
 It’s disgusting the way they rob people of their last dollar.
 You can read more about it HERE

 Do you receive calls from overseas numbers when you either don’t expect overseas calls or you don’t know anybody overseas?
 Are you tempted to ring them back to abuse them?
 If so, DON’T!!!
 They will try to keep you on the line for as long as possible because you made the call so you’re footing the bill.
 They can put you on hold or play music for a while, or anything else.
 Think of the 1900 numbers and “adult” lines that charge a premium.
 If this happens to you, contact your telecommunications provider to avoid having to pay such a large bill.